shredtechular/pocketworks.github.io/_pages/home.md

 <div class="col-md-8 col-md-offset-2">
 <h2>Mobile success means launching apps that truly engage customers whilst seizing opportunities for business growth.</h2>
 <p>Whether you're an ambitious startup or established industry leader, we're here to turn vision into results.
-Our creative team deeply understand how to launch mobile solutions that work.
+Our creative team deeply understand how to launch mobile products that work.
 As experienced advisors and doers, we draw on experience beyond mobile; covering the cloud, data and web.

 <br/><a href="/our_work">See how we're making mobile success stories every day</a>.